UchennaOkafor/sosa-cms/README.md

 # sosa-cms
 _Sosa-Cms_ is a web management panel for a clothing company.
 It incorporates the standard CRUD operations.
-It's written in Vanilla PHP.
+It's written in Vanilla PHP \w phpMyAdmin(MySQL), JavaScript \w jQuery and CSS.

 Below are screenshots of the various pages/parts of the system.

 ##View